 47% of video developers “planning to implement in the next 12 months”

 As of December 2020, nearly all of the Ultra HD TV services identified in the UHD service tracker published by the Ultra HD Forum (at https://ultrahdforum.org/uhd-service-tracker/) are reportedly using HEVC.
-Of the 60 such services that had a coding format explicitly identified on the site, 58 of them were using HEVC.[25][26][27]
+Of the 60 such services that had a coding format explicitly identified on the site, 58 of them were using HEVC.

+As of March 2021, a survey of broadcasters (conducted in November and December 2020) by Haivision reported [25][26]:

+More than 50% of respondents currently using HEVC

+More than 80% of respondents planning to be using it within 2021

+In April 2021, an industry market study focused on entertainment devices with remote controls concluded that “a shift in technology from AVC (Advanced Video Coding) to HEVC (High Efficiency Video Coding) to improve video quality for entertainment and media industry, has increased the sales of various entertainment devices including remote control” [27].

 Identified deployments of HEVC